atviriduomenys/manifest/README.rst

 fully automated way.
 Well at least the simple cases.
 In addition this detailed source description can be used to validate if source data are really there.

-`gov/lrs` parameter points to another YAML file where provider is defined.
+`gov/lrs` parameter points to another YAML file where owner is defined.
 Here is how this file looks:

 .. code-block:: yaml

-  # providers/gov/lrs.yml
+  # owners/gov/lrs.yml
   id: gov/lrs
   title: "Lietuvos Respublikos Seimas"
-  type: provider
+  type: owner
   logo: logo.png

-`logo` property here points to `media/providers/gov/lrs/logo.png` file.
+`logo` property here points to `media/owners/gov/lrs/logo.png` file.

 I don't know how to create a pull request